 Read More: Best Afterlife Movies of All Time

 20. Darkman (1991)

 It’s said that Sam Raimi wrote his own version of a superhero, after being refused the rights of Batman.
 ‘Darkman’ is the story of a scientist who gets badly disfigured in an acid attack.
 To avenge himself, he uses one of his inventions of creating synthetic mask resembling any face on earth for 100 minutes.
 Sam Raimi’s writing was heavily influenced by Batman.
-The scene where one of the informants pleads for his life as he has told him everything, Darkman calmly says:”I know you did…But let’s just pretend, you didn’t…” feels like a little tribute to the Dark Knight himself.
+There’s a scene where one of the informants pleads for his life as he has told him everything, after which Darkman calmly says: “I know you did…But let’s just pretend, you didn’t…” This actually feels like a tribute to the Dark Knight himself.
 Liam Neeson was pretty new on the circuit when he did ‘Darkman’ and he did a swell job.
 Watch it if you haven’t.